 The Scheme lends certain bonds and equity securities under a Trustee approved stock lending programme.
-At the year end the Scheme had lent £364million, comprising bonds £352million and equities £12million, The Scheme held collateral delivered to secure obligations in respect of loaned securities consisting of cash, bonds and equities with a market value of not less than 102% of the market value of the transferred securities.
+At the year end the Scheme had lent £143million of bonds.
+The Scheme held collateral delivered to secure obligations in respect of loaned securities consisting of cash, bonds and equities with a market value of not less than 102% of the market value of the transferred securities.
 If the transferred market value of the collateral falls below 100%, the Scheme will enforce prompt delivery of additional collateral.

-Credit risk on repurchase agreements is mitigated through collateral arrangements.
+Credit risk on repurchase agreements is mitigated through collateral arrangements (see note 18).